Nutrition - 5 Tips

 For information about the coronavirus: https://www.gouvernement.fr/info-coronavirus

-Every year, we open the doors of our school in Montpellier and Nîmes to give you all the information you need to study with us!
-So join us on Saturday, February 29, 2020, to learn all about our programs!
+Every year, we open the doors of our faculty in Montpellier and Nîmes to give you all the information you need to study with us!
+So join us on Saturday, February 29, 2020, to learn all about our degree programs!

 A day trip to Montpellier and Nîmes

-As we do every year, we’ll be welcoming you to our two cities, Montpellier and Nîmes, to introduce you to our academic programs and give you a tour of our campuses!
+As we do every year, we’ll welcome you to our two cities, Montpellier and Nîmes, to introduce you to our academic programs and give you a tour of our campuses!

 In Montpellier, come visit our Arnaud de Villeneuve Health Campus!